 Here is an introduction to evolution for creationists who may have only really heard about it from their religious teachers, parents and peers.
 There's definitely more to learn beyond this, but hopefully this will whet your appetite...

 When approaching a subject such as creation vs evolution, if you really want to know the truth, then you need to be objective enough that you could accept either answer as being true.
-If you cannot tolerate even the thought of evolution being true, then your bias will destroy any chance of an objective analysis.
-You may as well not even bother.
-The scientific method is specifically intended to rule out our own subjective biases, and that's one of the many reasons why it has been so successful at discovering truths about our reality.
+If you cannot tolerate even the thought of evolution being true, then your bias may well destroy any chance of an objective analysis.

 So how do we determine what is true?
 I refer you to a previous blog post, under that very title.

-I do not intend to cover creationist arguments here.
-However I will look at just one.
+I do not intend to cover all creationist arguments here, but I will look at just one.

 Just a theory...

 So evolution is "just a theory" right?
 You may have heard this claim before.

 Well, yes it is a scientific theory, just like the theory of gravity, and the theory that disease is caused by germs (germ theory), and the theory that we are made of atoms (atomic theory), quantum theory, and the list goes on...